 Mexican Easter Menu

 After living in the UK for more than 12 years now with my own little blended Mexican-British family, there is always a mix of traditions which translates into the food that I prepare for them during important celebrations such as Easter.
-Here’s my favourite Mexican Easter Menu are some of the recipes that I would cook during our Mexican inspired Easter.
-All done with a bit of Mexican flair, because who doesn’t love Mexican flavours!
+Here’s my favourite Mexican Easter Menu are some of the recipes that I would cook during our Mexican-inspired Easter.
+All done with a bit of Mexican flair, because who doesn’t love Mexican flavours?

-- Starter: Coconut Prawns
+- Starter: Shrimp Tostada

 - Main: Lamb Barbacoa Tacos